oskar951/GroupProject/README.md

 ## Improvements to Make in the Future

-In the future we would have the application in multiple regions to reduce latency on the customer end
+In the future we would have the application in multiple regions to reduce latency on the customer end.

+Also we would like to improve testing across the application by testing the database and all the applications components.

 ## Acknowledgements